-Text-based coding languages, like human languages, have their own grammar and vocabulary, as well as distinct ways to create distinct commands which are instructions directing the computer what to do.
-This learning curve might be upsetting for inexperienced developers.
+Text-based coding languages, on the other hand, are just like human languages.
+They have their own grammar and vocabulary, as well as unique ways to create distinct commands.
+And these commands are instructions directing the computer on what to do.
+However, this learning curve might upset inexperienced developers

-Watching YouTube tutorials is one of the greatest methods to learn Scratch.
-When it comes to studying, YouTube is one of the most dependable resources on the Internet.
+Watching YouTube tutorials is also one of the methods to learn Scratch.
+When it comes to studying, YouTube is one of the most dependable resources on the internet.
 Many professors and educators share their expertise by broadcasting it on the internet, which serves as a video network.
-If children wish to learn a certain code, they may do it on YouTube.
+If children wish to learn a particular code, they may do it on YouTube.

 A workbook is another fantastic method to learn Scratch.
 Purchasing a workbook online will help you improve your studying and make it easier to learn Scratch.

 But I would still recommend 98thPercentile, to experience the fun and interactive guidance given live by expert teachers.